ataeiamirhosein/StatisticWifiSniff/README.md

 # WifiSniffing
-statistical survey
+statistical survey using for counting people in a region of wifi

 nowaday almost 70 percent of people access to the smart phone

+so we can use from this

 in the wifi we have seven mode that we discuss about three important mode which are: